trondruc/RUMD/README.md

 # RUMD
-Roskilde University Molecular Dynamics
-Latest checkout of RUMD - for development only
+Roskilde University Molecular Dynamics latest checkout - for development only